It was September 23rd, just days after the vote on Scottish independence and I was surrounded by people wearing “Motörhead, England” t-shirts.

 Yeah right, but they’re with guys.

-Oh yeah, they’re heavily body guarded.
+Oh yeah, they’re heavily guarded.

 Yeah, really, yeah.
 You never see the chick without the guy.

 My crew, and the band is my family, you know.
 I live with a great girl, she’s my family too.
 I mean, the crew and the band are where I am, even when I’m off the road.
 I believe that you should treat the crew, how you would like them to treat you.
 A lot of bands treat the crew like dirt and I don’t understand it.
 I never got it, I never will.
-How you can-, you depend on them to make you sound good and look good, right?
+You depend on them to make you sound good and look good, right?
 How can you treat them like shit?
 I mean, they’re your equals because they do half of your job.
 They could make you sound awful, right, they could make you sound like shit and they don’t, they do their best for you.
 So, how the fuck can you treat them like shit?
 It’s not just salaries, some of our guys have been with us twenty years.
 Tim’s been with me nearly 30, you know.
 A couple of breaks here and there but he keeps getting married, you know, but he always comes back after he gets divorced (laughter).

 To his real family.